 - Many organizations will likely shift towards contextual marketing as the data drawn from European users may be sparse

 The GDPR regulations have taken the marketing world by storm.
 Although we still wait to see what the full impact will be, brands need to make sure they take the necessary steps to comply with the laws.
-If you need help navigating your marketing campaign and want to be confident in your compliance, reach out to us at Ballantine.
-We will help you form a strong strategy entirely on the right side of the law.
+If you’re in need of digital marketing and want to be confident in your compliance, reach out to us at Ballantine.
+We will help you form a strong digital marketing strategy entirely on the right side of the law.